-Why Selena Gomez & Justin Beiber Haven’t Posted A Single Photo On Instagram Together
+Why Selena Gomez & Justin Bieber Haven’t Posted A Single Photo On Instagram Together

 Justin Bieber and Selena Gomez’s collective decision not to share their sweet moments together on Instagram is not surprising when one takes into account how their social media activities have negatively impacted their personal lives lately.

 Justin Bieber, for instance, deactivated his Instagram account last 2016 when his fans threw insults at his then-girlfriend Sofia Richie.
 He would later reactivate his Instagram account after five months — in February 2017.
-Since then Justin has been actively posting on Instagram again.
+Since then, Justin has been actively posting on Instagram again.
 Meanwhile, he still hasn’t posted a single Instagram photo of Selena Gomez since their reconciliation, which is another sign that he has already learned from his past mistakes.

 Speaking of Instagram, Selena Gomez has recently put herself in hot water after she “liked” The Weeknd’s Friday Instagram photo, in which he is seen greeting French Montana a birthday.